 Tip 3.
 Contract Contingencies

 When you enter a contract to buy a home, include a contingency that is based on the sale of your current home.
 This will prevent you from having 2 mortgage payments.
 The seller will look at this offer as being less favorable if you do not have a solid contract on your current home.
 If you have a solid contract on your current home, the seller will probably look at your offer favorably providing all other terms are acceptable.

 Tip 4.
 Timing

 Timing is probably the most important element for the above process, but the most difficult to control.
 Your realtor should check into the feasibility of a single move.
-Remember, there are techniques your realtor can employ to make a single move feasible when doing duel transactions.
+Remember, there are techniques your realtor can employ to make a single move feasible when doing dual transactions.

 Tip 5.
 Closing

 Schedule the sale of home first because you may need the funds from the sale of old home to purchase your new home.
 There is a strong possible both closings will not be done with the same title company.
 If all parties would agree to one title company this would tend to make the closing of both transactions work more smoothly.
-Remember in real estate transactions, the signing of closing papers does no mean ownership has transferred.
+Remember in real estate transactions, the signing of closing papers does not mean ownership has transferred.
 Ownership normally transfers when the transaction has been funded.